cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 - id: workflow-cps-checkpoint
 # non-cap plugins
 ```
 6. Finally, return to the top level of your `ops-controller` repository and click on the `items.yaml` file.
+The name of this file must match the file name listed under `items` in the `bundle.yaml` file.
+Its contents will match the following (except for the `REPLACE_GITHUB_ORG` placeholders):

 ```yml
 removeStrategy: